I believe that the quality of your life is closely tied to the quality of your closest friendships. Do you feel like that is true?

 The point is that friendships come in degrees.
 They’re all important, but some are more important.
 A precious few are extremely important.
 I know it sounds obvious but many people fail to think this through logically.
 If there are only a precious few relationships that are “extremely” important in our life, what does that mean?

-We need to prioritize those special relationships
+We need to prioritize those special friendships

 Our actions and words need to send an unmistakable message to those people that they really do matter to us.
 One of the most common problems I see in relationships is that people just assume that their friend, mate, partner, or children somehow “know” how valued they are.
 They don’t just know!

-Take a look at your closest relationships
+Take a look at your closest friendships

 Make sure that the way you treat those special people accurately expresses your true feelings.
 Make sure that your expressions are in harmony with your heart and that you are not sending mixed signals.

 The most meaningful person in my life is my wife.
 We have been together through thick and thin for the last 27 years.
 She never has to wonder how I feel.
 She never needs to question my commitment to our marriage.
 She knows because I make certain that she knows.
 It’s one of my highest priorities in life.